DAERA has developed an updated Compliance Protocol to help businesses navigate the new procedures that have been in place since 1 January 2021.

 What are the requirements for importing Prohibited & Restricted (P&R) chilled meat products from Great Britain into Northern Ireland?

 The UK Command Paper of December 2020, and the ‘Unilateral Declaration by the United Kingdom in the Joint Committee’, has stated that, for a period of six months, some chilled meats, which are usually prevented or restricted from entering the EU from Third Countries, can continue to enter NI from GB under the conditions described here.
-These products will be prohibited to enter NI from GB from 1 July 2021.
+Following the UK Government announcement on 6 September, the grace period for chilled meats such as sausages and other meat products, classed as prohibited and restricted (P&R) goods will continue until further notice.
+This means that P&R goods can continue to move from GB to NI in line with previous arrangements including the need to be accompanied by an export health certificate.
 Details on these products are outlined in the Northern Ireland Protocol Command Paper.

 More information on the requirements, documentation and processes for movement of P&R goods from GB to NI can be found at DAERA’s dedicated page Prohibitions and restrictions - Chilled meat products and within the Guidance for Authorised Traders Importing Prohibited & Restricted Chilled Meat Products to NI from GB as well as within the DEFRA GB-NI Showcase Site.